-Student Council (CSC) advises the commissioner of education on issues relevant
+The Commissioner's Student Advisory Council advises the Education Commissioner on issues relevant to high school students.

-In order to gain valuable feedback from Kentucky students and to engage student leaders in learning by doing, the Kentucky Education Commissioner created the Commissioner's Student Council.
-This group will meet with the commissioner and Kentucky Department of Education (KDE) staff, both in person and virtually, to discuss how decisions made at the state level are affecting students throughout Kentucky and provide feedback – from a student perspective – on critical issues impacting Kentucky students and schools.
+To gain valuable feedback from Kentucky students and to engage student leaders in learning by doing, the commissioner created the Commissioner's Student Advisory Council.
+This group meets with the commissioner and Kentucky Department of Education (KDE) staff, both in person and virtually, to discuss how decisions made at the state level are affecting students and schools throughout Kentucky.

 Students provide feedback on critical issues and work with KDE staff to develop ideas to improve and transform education.
 Council reports and recommendations have focused on issues related to school safety, mental health and efforts to strengthen diversity, equity, inclusion and belonging in Kentucky public schools.

 The Commissioner's Student Advisory Council is designed for Kentucky public school students in grades 10-12.

 The council is currently chaired by Raima Dutt, a 12th-grade student at duPont Manual High School (Jefferson County).
 Bentley White, a 12th-grade student at the Kentucky School for the Deaf, serves as vice chair.
 A list of all members serving on the 2023-2024 Commissioner’s Student Advisory Council is available on the member webpage.